 What part of that is the approach of the photographer and what part is their editing approach after the fact?

 This is where it’s truly important to discuss style with your potential wedding photographer.
-It’s important to understand how their approach to the wedding day also affects their approach to post-production of the images they capture.
+It’s important to understand how their approach to the wedding day also affects their approach to the post-production of the images they capture.
 It’s easy to assume that approach and editing go hand in hand, but they don’t always.

 A wedding photojournalist can edit their images in a vintage style.
 A traditional photographer can use film presets for a more pastel look.
 Do you see how this can be confusing?
 I certainly do!
 You might find a photographer whose images are edited in a super poppy, bright, almost neon way.
 You might find a wedding photographer whose images are all presented in gloriously gritty black and white.
 How much of that is the way they shot the image, and how much is the editing?